How do I get my name in the PTA database?

 Is there a waiting list?

-We enroll a class of 28 to the main campus and 22 students to the Courseview campus Fall quarter.
-Students are admitted after a competitive audit of student transcripts is completed following the posting of fall semester grades.
+We enroll a class of 28 students to the Dayton campus and 22 students to the Courseview campus each Fall term.
+Students are enrolled after a competitive selection process based on a review of student transcripts.
+There is no longer a waiting list.

 If I plan to become a Physical Therapist, is starting with an Associates Degree the place to begin?